THE MUSIC SALON™

 I started my performing life as a dancer and first came to NYC to attend the Juilliard School’s Dance Department.
 I later began taking voice lessons as a personal challenge after attending a vocal workshop for women healing from childhood trauma.
 As I discovered my own singing voice, the challenge gradually shifted from trying to get a sound out to learning the operatic repertoire.
 This process has been both challenging and rewarding, and I am firmly convinced of the power of music, especially vocal music, to heal the human soul on many levels.
 One of the nicest compliments I have received as a musician was from a neighbor, who said, “I love hearing you sing when I come home at the end of the day.
 It lifts me up.”

 Elena Greco is a singer, writer, producer/director, teacher and coach.
 Her primary creative focus is on producing multi-media projects that entertain, educate and enliven through ELENA GRECO MULTIMEDIA PRODUCTIONS™.
 As a mezzo-soprano, she sings a wide variety of genres and styles, from opera to Spanish art song to Broadway to jazz standards, both as a soloist and as an enthusiastic ensemblist.
 Her voice has a wide range of colors, and she always does her best to convey the essence of the music in its natural style.
 She wants the audience to experience in her music direct communication and honesty, and to be entertained, moved and uplifted, whatever the genre.
 She is also a classical pianist, plays jazz flute, was once a harpist, and occasionally composes.
 It’s important to her to go wherever the creative impulse takes her, unrestricted by genre, style, medium or instrument.
 She is particularly dedicated to Spanish art song, and produces a multi-part concert series called THE FLAVOR OF SPAIN™ which explores the elements which unite to create the unique sound of Spanish music.
-She hosts THE MUSIC SALON™ every first Tuesday of the month to provide a haven for creative artists to share their art among colleagues and support their creative process.
-She also facilitates a meditation group specifically for musicians and other creative artists, the MEDITATION FOR CREATIVES™, and is a holistic voice teacher (Elena’s Voice Studio).
+She hosts THE MUSIC SALON™ every first Sunday of the month to provide a haven for creative artists to share their art among colleagues and support their creative process.
+In addition, she offers holistic private counseling and coaching to singers and other musicians through NEW YORK SINGERS SUPPORT™, as well as a Support Group.
 You can see more about her background as a group facilitator here: Facilitator Bio.
 Other EGMP endeavors are CONCERTS FOR HEALING™ and OPERA REALE™.